shidhincr/blog-drafts/drafts/welcome-es6-javascript-is-not-fany-anymore.md

 **Multi-line strings and string interpolations.**

-- Writing multi line strings in JavaScript was a pain
-- using ‘+’ operator for multiline strings
-- using \ operator for mult line strings
-- using Array join for more readability

 Writing multiline strings is not straightforward.
 We need to use `\n` ( for newline ) whenever we need a line break.

 ```javascript